DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-18-learning-about-what-data-our-users-need.md

 - cancelled applications
 - applicant (candidate) data

 The reports include data for the current and previous years.
-The detailed data is shown in tables rather than as a summary, and it can be downloaded.
+The detailed data is shown in tables and can be downloaded.

 UCAS also publishes [statistical releases](https://www.ucas.com/data-and-analysis/ucas-teacher-training-statistical-releases).
 These are publicly available but do not give data for individual providers.